EricZinda/Perplexity/docs/pxint/pxint0100SimpleCommands.md

                 break
 ~~~

 An "operation" in our system is simply an object that has an `apply_to()` method that does something to the `State` object it is passed.
 The `DeleteOperation` operation class deletes any object in the system by removing it from the `State` object's list of objects.
 It uses a `unique_id` property to compare objects since they may have come from different `State` objects and will thus be copies and just comparing the objects will fail.
-This could be implemented in many ways and one is described at the very end of this section.
+This could be implemented in many ways and one approach is described at the very end of this section.

 > This is a case where our "immutable" `State` class is actually being changed.
 That's OK, though, because only the `State` class will be asking it to do this, and only on a fresh `State` object that isn't in use yet.